Kodak S-1 vs Sony NEX-3

 Apart from body and sensor, cameras can and do differ across a range of features.
 The S-1 and the NEX-3 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the NEX-3 can be equipped with an optional viewfinder – the FDA-SV1.
 The table below summarizes some of the other core capabilities of the Kodak S-1 and Sony NEX-3 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the S-1 and the NEX-3 is in-body image stabilization (IBIS).
-The S-1 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The S-1 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The S-1 writes its imaging data to SDXC cards, while the NEX-3 uses SDXC or Memory Stick PRO Duo cards.
 The S-1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the NEX-3 cannot take advantage of Ultra High Speed SD cards.